Frequently Asked Questions

 When are your Free Drive Up Community Meals?

 In general, meals are served once a month on the second Thursday in September through December and the last Thursday of the months of January through August.
-March through September meals begin at 5PM; October through April meals begin at 4:30PM.
+March through October meals begin at 5PM; November through February meals begin at 4:30PM.
 Sometimes meal dates will change due to special events or holidays or be cancelled due to adverse weather.
 Check the schedule here.
-Free will donations are accepted but not expected for regular FCMs.
+Free will donations are accepted but not expected.

 What are your office hours?